matteoferla/Raspberry-Pi-irrigator/camera.md

-This what the image looks like at
+This what the image looks like in low halogen bulb light
 ![raw](images/raw.png)

 When I run